GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/logseq.rst

 ``WAITING`` and ``WAIT`` are dynamically mapped to either ``pending`` or ``waiting`` states based on the ``wait`` date.
 The ``SCHEDULED:`` date or ``DEADLINE`` date is used to set the ``wait`` date on the task.
-If no scheduled or deadlines date is available then the wait date is set to ``someday`` (see ``Date and Time Synonyms <https://taskwarrior.org/docs/dates/#synonyms-hahahugoshortcode30s0hbhb/>``_).
+If no scheduled or deadline date is available then the wait date is set to ``someday`` (see ``Date and Time Synonyms <https://taskwarrior.org/docs/dates/#synonyms-hahahugoshortcode30s0hbhb/>``_).
 Future dated waiting tasks can be listed using ``task waiting``